spiritedtechie/swagger-ui-in-action/README.md

 Working example of Try-It-Out style API documentation using Swagger UI.

 The API specification is Swagger 2.0 (Open API) specification, served out of the Customer service as a separate resource.
+In this example, it has been manually drafted in JSON format - there is another Github project for defining the API specification via Swagger annotations (https://github.com/spiritedtechie/swagger-annotations-in-action)

 How To Use
 ----------